CTCMS-UQ/CTCMS-UQ.github.io/_posts/2021-03-22-intermediate_linux.md

     echo $i
 done
 ```
-Since each line is its own separate command, we can squash a loop into one line by using semicolons (";") to
+Since each line is its own separate command, we can squash a loop into one line by using semicolons (";")
-delimit commands:
+to delimit commands:
 ```
 for i in {1..10}; do echo $i; done
 ```

-Also note that integer ranges in bash can start and stop at any value, and can have non-unit step sizes
+Also note that integer ranges in bash can start and stop at any value and can have non-unit step sizes
-via the syntax `{start..end..increment}`.
+via the syntax `{start..end..increment}`, so to loop from 0 to 10 in increments of 5 you would write
+`{0..10..5}`.

 ## Conditionals
 Conditionals (if-then-else statements) in bash are implemented with the somewhat unusual syntax: